Skip to Content

 There are two types of visa that you can apply for in Norway, which are:

-• Seasonal Work Visa.
-This visa is only for seasonal workers for jobs which can only be done in a specific time of the year or for workers who are acting as a replacement for holiday seasons.
+- Seasonal Work Visa.
+This visa is only for seasonal workers for jobs that can only be done at a specific time of the year or for workers who are acting as a replacement for holiday seasons, for example, work as fruit picking Norway.

-• Working Guests in Agriculture Visa.
-This visa is for those who participate in an exchange programme through Biologisk-Dynamisk Forening (the Biological-Dynamic Association, site in Norwegian) or Atlantis‘ ‘Working Guest’ scheme.
-This visa is tied closely to farm work and part of the employment requirement is for you to learn about Norwegian agriculture and culture through your work.
+- Working Guests in Agriculture Visa.
+This visa is for those who participate in an exchange program through Biologisk-Dynamisk Forening (the Biological-Dynamic Association, site in Norwegian) or Atlantis‘ ‘Working Guest’ scheme.
+This visa is tied closely to farm jobs in Norway for foreigners to work and part of the employment requirement is for you to learn about Norwegian agriculture and culture through your work.
 This visa allows you to work and live in Norway for up to three months.

 Your employers can apply for visas on your behalf, all you have to do is to give them a written power of attorney document to enable them to proceed with the visa application on your behalf.